 What tools should I use for creating user documentation?

 When choosing documentation tools, consider features such as collaboration capabilities, version control, formatting flexibility, and integration with existing workflows.
 Open-source options like Sphinx and commercial tools like Adobe FrameMaker can be suitable depending on your project needs.
+One of the best output formats for creating user documentation, of course, is PDF, which can be output to the web and print.

 How often should I review and update my user documentation?